Our Principles of Practice

 This is an intensive lifestyle modification program.
 Group medical visits are 90 min in duration and individuals will be expected to participate in sessions on a regular basis.

-To Refer patients please fill out the referral form below and fax to 604-777-5511 along with:
+To Refer patients please fill out the referral form by clicking this link and fax it to 604-777-5511 along with:

 - A patient summary from your EMR